Looking for fun Austin-y things to do with the whole family this holiday season?

 I will say I was a little disappointed last year with what seemed to be a major shift to commercializing the event.
 There was cotton candy, an assortment of light up toys, and lots of other stuff to entice the kids.
 And it was super crowded...
 If that keeps up, this one may get nixed from our list.

-The show runs nightly from 6 - 11 pm beginning Friday, November 17, 2017 through Monday, January 1, 2018 (except for Thanksgiving and Christmas day).
+The show runs nightly on the hour starting at 6 until 11 pm beginning Friday, November 16, 2017 through Tuesday, January 1, 2019 (except for Christmas day).
 And it's free!

 Each year the Four Seasons Hotel transforms their lobby into a winter wonderland.
 The centerpiece is an incredible gingerbread house village.
-Last year the theme was fairy tales.
-This year it's Monopoly.
+Last year the theme was Monopoly.
+This year it's "White Christmas."
+There will be 11 traditional-meets-modern houses named after some of the historic neighborhoods in Austin.
+The main gingerbread house will resemble the architecture of City Hall.
 The scenes are pure Instagram magic.
 After gawking at the sugar-spun wonder of the village, let the kids run free on the lawn while you enjoy a cocktail on the patio.

 Whew!
 I'm tired just from writing all that.

 And now it's time to DO it!
 You can follow our holiday adventures on Instagram and Facebook.
 Who knows, maybe we'll see you out and about town?
 Until then, we wish you much joy, peace, and happiness during the holidays and beyond.